Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Results

-In all of the above types of models, our analysis of Leo T and robust MW gas clouds produces stringent new restrictions on the interaction strength or mixing parameter.
-The limits for HPDM from Leo T heating are shown in Fig.~\ref{fig:ULDP}.
-As can be seen, these Leo T limits are significantly more restrictive than any other constraint, for all DM masses below $10^{-10}$ eV, while for higher mass HPDM, CMB limits are the most constraining.
-We reiterate that---for the reasons discussed above---HVNO clouds cannot be used to place limits, invalidating the reported limit of \cite{BhoBramante19}.
+In both the aforementioned models, our analysis of Leo~T and robust MW gas clouds produces stringent new restrictions on the interaction strength or mixing parameter.
+The limits for HPDM from Leo~T heating are shown in Fig.~\ref{fig:ULDP}.
+As can be seen, these Leo~T limits are significantly more restrictive than any other constraint, for all DM masses below $10^{-10}$ eV, while for higher mass HPDM, CMB limits are the most constraining\footnote{The CMB limits are due to resonant conversion of dark photons into ordinary photons, and the limits disappear when the HPDM mass becomes smaller than the plasma mass of photons in the early universe.}.
+We reiterate that---for the reasons discussed earlier---HVNO clouds cannot be used to place limits, invalidating the reported limit of \cite{BhoBramante19}.
+We have not shown the forecasts from future 21cm surveys of the cosmic dawn \cite{Kov18_DPDM}.

-We also derive two new constraints on millicharged DM using Leo T. The first qualitative constraint comes from the very existence of Leo T's DM halo.
+We also derive two new constraints on millicharged DM using Leo~T. The first qualitative constraint comes from the very existence of Leo~T's DM halo.
 If $m_\chi<m_p$ and the DM-gas interactions are frequent enough, DM would evaporate rather than remaining gravitationally bound.
 On the other hand, if $m_\chi>m_p$ and the interactions are strong enough, the DM profile would be visibly more concentrated than observed due to being cooled by its interactions with gas.
 Proper evaluation of these constraints requires simultaneously modeling the DM and gas distributions which we leave for the future.
-In lieu of that, we indicate with the dashed gray line of Fig. \ref{fig:epsilon}, the value of $\epsilon$ such that the characteristic DM energy loss/gain time is more than the Leo T lifetime, $(d {\rm ln} E/dt) ^{-1} \approx 10$ Gyr; the millicharge coupling must be smaller than this.
+In lieu of that, we indicate with the dashed gray line of Fig.~\ref{fig:epsilon}, the value of $\epsilon$ such that the characteristic DM energy loss/gain time is comparable to the Leo~T lifetime, $(d {\rm ln} E/dt) ^{-1} \approx 10$ Gyr; the millicharge coupling must be smaller than this.